Discover useful organisations for counselling and other behavioural and cognitive psychotherapies.

 Talking therapies offer someone living with dementia the opportunity to speak openly about their feelings, and can help them to adjust to and live with their condition more successfully.
 This will help their family and carers in many ways.

-Find out what might happen during a talking therapy sessions, how long they tend to last and the confidentiality relationship between a client and a therapist.
+Find out what might happen during a talking therapy session, how long they tend to last and the confidentiality relationship between a client and a therapist.

 We explain what talking therapies, also know as psychological therapies, are and the different types of therapies that are a recommended non-treatment for some people living with dementia.